egrosdou01/blog.grosdouli.dev/blog/2025-02-22-civo-navigate-san-francisco-2025/civo-navigate-san-francisco-2025.md

 The Git repository with the manifest files and the execution instructions are located [here](https://github.com/egrosdou01/civo-navigate/tree/main/resources/civo_navigate_north_america_2025).

+### 👏 Support this project

+Every contribution counts!
+If you enjoyed this article, check out the Projectsveltos [GitHub repo](https://github.com/projectsveltos).
+You can [star 🌟 the project](https://github.com/projectsveltos/addon-controller) if you find it helpful.

+The GitHub repo is a great resource for getting started with the project.
+It contains the code, documentation, and many more examples.

 ## Conclusion

 All in all, it was an awesome experience to have the chance to attend and speak at the conference.
 If you plan to attend any upcoming Civo Navigate conferences, check out the [link](https://www.civo.com/navigate).
 I am pretty confident you will have an enjoyable experience!